The Truth About Fixing Under Eye Bags: It’s Not Just Concealer

 1. DARK CIRCLES (BROWN OR PURPLE DISCOLORATION)

-Possible Causes: Genetics (very common), Thin skin under the eyes, visible blood vessels, poor sleep, allergies, Aging, loss of collagen, and sun damage causing pigmentation.
+Possible Causes: Genetics (very common), thin skin under the eyes, visible blood vessels, poor sleep, allergies, aging, loss of collagen, and sun damage causing pigmentation.

 Professional Cosmetic Dermatology Treatments